tescolopio/terms_guardian/README.md

   - Content Rights
   - Usage Rights
   - Cancellation Rights
+- **Grading Methodology**: Our comprehensive [Content Grading Guide](docs/contentGrading.md) explains how we assess user rights and readability in detail

 ### 4. Legal Terms Dictionary
 - **What it is**: Context-aware definitions of complex legal terms